gimox/json-routing/README.md

 If you add only a parameter, it assumes that the controller is in the default directory with standard name `nameController.js` , and the parameter is the method that should be called. example route: "testall"

-If the route params contain both values `controllername:method` (user:index) it will search the controller using the default directory path structured as controller name followed by method.
-For example, route: "user:index" searches for a controller called user.js with method index.
+If the route params contain both values `./path/controllername:method` (user:index) it will search the controller using the default directory path structured as controller name followed by method.
+For example, route: "./test/user:index" searches for a controller called ./test/user with method index.

 If you **need to call a controller in a subfolder**, simply add the path before the controller name.
-Example route: "./afolder/user:index", fire ./controller/afolder/user.js with method index.
+Example route: "./afolder/user:index", fire ./controller/afolder/user with method index.

 If you **need to call a controller starting to your project root** simply add `.` before the path.
 Example route: "./lib/user:index", fire  ./lib/user.js with method index.